Brian Manning (politician): Career

 Manning was previously a business analyst at Massy Energy Services Ltd and an investment banker at RBC Caribbean.
 He also worked as a small, medium enterprise financing officer at the Inter-American Development Bank in Washington, D.C., where he focused on businesses in the Caribbean and Central America.
 He founded Shining World Consultancy Ltd in 2006 and acted as executive director.
 He has held the position of equity analyst at the University of Maryland’s Robert H. Smith School Global Equity Fund and served as editor of the Business Guardian for six months.

 Political career

 He contested the constituency of San Fernando East in the 2020 general election, the seat that his father held from 1971 to 2015.
 He was nominated by the People's National Movement screening committee in May 2020, receiving 14 of 24 votes from the party's executive and beating the incumbent MP, Randall Mitchell, for the nomination.
 He pinpointed youth unemployment and aging infrastructure as two areas of focus within the district.
 He ran against Monifa Russell Andrews from the United National Congress.

 He was appointed as a Minister in the Ministry of Finance on 19 August 2020.
+He was re-elected in the 2025 Trinidad and Tobago general election.
+This was following a recount in San Fernando East.